devlooped/RxFree/readme.md

 For the most part, a producer needs the `Subject<T>` (read more about [using subjects](https://docs.microsoft.com/en-us/previous-versions/dotnet/reactive-extensions/hh242970(v=vs.103))) and maybe the `ObservableExtensions` that provide `Subscribe` overloads to provide lambdas instead of an `IObserver<T>`.
+Taking the somewhat large and heavy dependency on the full [System.Reactive](https://www.nuget.org/packages/System.Reactive) to consume just the basics a reusable library needs is overkill in most cases.

-In addition, typical activities of a producer are to handle disposables and potentially filter/query/convert other producers they consume themselves.
-So the following simple
+In addition to `Subject<T>`, typical activities of a producer are to handle disposables and potentially filter/query/convert other observables they consume themselves.
-features are provided:
+So the following simple features are provided:

 - `Disposable.Empty` and `Disposable.Create(Action)`
 - `CompositeDisposable`: allows disposing subscriptions as a group